 The SCS shall accommodate the RHNA pursuant to GC Section 65584 and consider the state housing goals specified in GC Section 65580 and 65581.
-The development pattern of the SCS shall consider existing residential zoning obligations to accommodate the RHNA of the current housing element planning period as well as residential density implications for the pending RHNA with which the SCS is being coordinated.
+The development pattern of the SCS shall consider existing residential zoning obligations to accommodate the applicable RHNA housing element planning period for the RHNA with which the SCS is being coordinated.
 The SCS development pattern shall not preclude an individual community from accommodating its existing or pending RHNA.
-Developing an SCS forecasted development pattern to ensure that the SCS will not preclude any jurisdiction from accommodating its RHNA.